TheNavyInfantry/Flask-Currency/README.md

 # Flask-Currency

-Flask based Currency Web Application
+This is a Currency Web Application written with Python, Flask and JavaScript.